 PAUL A. GREEN

 Prior to joining the Firm as a founding partner, Mr. Green led the employee benefits practice at the former Beins, Axelrod, Osborne, Mooney & Green, P.C.
 Mr. Green originally gained his ERISA expertise as an attorney with the Pension Benefit Guaranty Corporation, after serving as a clerk for the Hon.
-Rita C. Davidson on the Court of Appeals of Maryland.
+Rita C. Davidson on the Court of Appeals of Maryland (subsequently renamed the Supreme Court of Maryland).

 Mr. Green also spent years teaching law as an adjunct professor in the field of employee benefits at the Columbus School of Law, Catholic University of America.
 Mr. Green lectures on a regular basis for the International Foundation of Employee Benefit Plans, the NCCMP, and other organizations.
 Mr. Green has conducted multiple sessions on matters related to the Patient Protection and Affordable Care Act, bankruptcy, reporting and disclosure, benefit plan collections, domestic partner benefits, multiemployer section 401(k) and annuity plans, plan arbitration and dispute resolution, understanding investment management fees, and more.